Ars Magica: History

 Jonathan Tweet and Mark Rein-Hagen designed Ars Magica.

-The first two editions were published by Lion Rampant Games, with several modules published by Atlas Games.
+The first two editions were published by Lion Rampant Games, with several adventures published by Atlas Games.
 In 1991, Lion Rampant merged with White Wolf Magazine to form White Wolf Game Studio.

 White Wolf published several adventure modules for the game before adding its third Edition rulebook, co-authored by Rein-Hagen with Ken Cliffe.
 This revision greatly expanded the settings and peripheral rules while leaving the core system intact.
 White Wolf then released at least a dozen supplements for Third Edition, including the addition of Divine and Infernal mechanics, rules for shamanic magic, beginning the Tribunal series and completing the 'Four Seasons' tetralogy of stories begun by Lion Rampant.

 In 1994, publishing rights for the game were sold to Wizards of the Coast, who brought in Jonathan Tweet and started development on a fourth edition.
 The company published one supplement for the upcoming edition while republishing two supplements for the older edition.
 Development fell behind schedule, and on December 5, 1995, Wizards of the Coast announced they would leave the tabletop role-playing business altogether, although this turned out to be a temporary departure.

 The next year the rights were sold to Atlas Games, who published the fourth edition developed by Tweet and Jeff Tidball.
 The core book was nominated for the Origins Award in 1996 for Best Roleplaying Game.
 Continuing to develop the line, Tidwell added several new stories, continued to expand peripheral material and released an extensive line of Tribunal books.

 Atlas then assigned David Chart as line developer and released a fifth edition in 2004.
 This release made extensive changes to the system, especially the mechanics for combat, experience, and character creation.
 Many players felt that the alterations to the combat system were long overdue, especially the rules for armour, which in previous editions made wearers much more likely to die in combat.
-This edition won the Origins Award for Best Role Playing Game of 2004.
+This edition won the Origins Award for "Best Role Playing Game of 2004".

 Since 2014, the fourth edition has been distributed for free at Warehouse 23 fronted by Steve Jackson Games.

 Many characteristics of the Storyteller system developed by White Wolf can be traced to Ars Magica and the fact that the Storyteller system was developed by one of Ars Magicas co-authors; White Wolf's Mage: The Ascension was envisioned as "Ars Magica in the Modern World", and many of the changes in the third edition of ArM were to make the game-worlds more compatible.

-On January 12, 2024, Atlas Games announced that, Ars Magica 5th Edition Definitive, was in production and would be crowdfunded later in the year.
+On January 12, 2024, Atlas Games announced that Ars Magica 5th Edition Definitive was in production and would be crowdfunded later in the year.